codacy/chart/docs/infrastructure/microk8s-quickstart.md

 Follow the instructions below to set up a MicroK8s instance from scratch, including all the necessary dependencies and configurations.

-As part of this process, the Helm client (`helm`) and the Helm server (`tiller`) will be installed on the MicroK8s instance:
+As part of this process, Helm will be installed on the MicroK8s instance.

--   `helm` is the command-line client responsible for resolving the configuration of the chart to be installed and issuing the correct install commands onto the Helm server.
--   `tiller` is the in-cluster server responsible for receiving the install commands issued by the Helm client and managing the lifecycle of the components that have been installed.

 ## 1. Prepare your environment